Flipper-XFW/Xtreme-Firmware/ReadMe.md

 - Honda Keys (CVE-2022-27254)
 - Multiple Animation profiles to fit your style
 - New API Routes for Locale settings
-- Applications now use the new Locale setting
 - Scrolling view for long file names in browser
 - Tamagotchi rom
 ```